-Figure 1 represents the CoolBlue refrigeration system.
+Figure 1, represents the CoolBlue refrigeration system.
 Starting with the pressurized liquid refrigerant ahead of the fin/tube holding plate evaporator at Point A, the introduction of liquid refrigerant is regulated by a thermally adjusting expansion valve (TXV) that is controlled by temperature and pressure.
-The pressurized refrigerant is reduced in pressure across the expansion valve from high pressure (Point A) to the fin/tube evaporator holding plate pressure (Point B).
+The pressurized refrigerant is reduced in pressure across the expansion valve from high pressure liquid (Point A) to low pressure liquid before entering the fin/tube evaporator holding plate (Point B).
 The expansion valve acts as a boundary between the high and low-pressure sides of the system and uses the holding plate exit refrigerant gas temperature to throttle in more or less liquid refrigerant.
+This is based upon feedback from the temperature of the expansion valve bulb attached to the outlet tube of the plate.